atetc/git_branch_management_example/README.md

 Version 2.0:

 1. App close confirm dialog "Are you sure?"
-"Yes" "No"
+"Yes" "No" - zahittalipov

-2. Menu with "About" item
+2. Menu with "About" item - ilyamodder

-3. Logo
+3. Logo - DimaKron

-4. AppName, Login screen name
+4. AppName, Login screen name -

 5. About screen makeup